garrylachman/chatgpt-technology-blog/exampleSite/content/blog/a-beginner-s-guide-to-programming.md

 ---
 title: "A Beginner's Guide to Programming"
-date: 2021-11-26T09:00:00
+date: 2022-11-01T12:00:00
 draft: false
-description: "Learn the basics of programming and kickstart your coding journey."
+description: "Learn the basics of programming in this comprehensive guide."
 categories:
-- "Technology"
+- "Programming"
 tags:
-- "Programming"
+- "Beginner"
 - "Coding"
 - "Software Development"
 type: "featured"